 3. Develop a people-first culture

-“One of the things that’s certainly served me very well is to have a people-first culture in the organisation.
+“One of the success factors that’s certainly served me very well is to have a people-first culture in the organisation.
 That starts from the leadership, whether that leadership be the board or the senior management or both.
 A people-first culture I think has been really strong, a strong success factor in what we’ve done.
 Maybe I’m a bit biased given that my background is psychology and human resources but I really have an inherent and strong belief in the fact that… we rely on people to put our systems, our marketing, our business processes into place.
 Most businesses are people-oriented… It seems to me essential that we get the right people to do the right job and that we match those people together.”

 4. Recruit a strong leadership team